-- If the complainant remains dissatisfied with the outcome a request can be made by the complainant to progress to stage two.
-This request must be made in writing within twenty working days of: - The expiry of the local authority's timescale for a response at Stage one; or - Receipt of the response at stage one, whichever is the later.
+- If you remain dissatisfied with the stage one outcome a request can be made by you to progress to stage two.
+This request must be made in writing within twenty working days of: - o The expiry of the local authority's timescale for a response at Stage one; or - o Receipt of the response at stage one, whichever is the later.